microsoft/ignite-learning-paths-training-aiml/aiml20/DEMO Setup.md

 using, and copy the "Subscription ID" shown there.
 You'll need it later when you create resources.

-Alternatively, run `az account show` in the Azure CLI and copy the "id" value shown.
+Alternatively, run `az account show` in the Azure CLI and copy the `id` value shown.

 ## Start fresh.